obistos/as-react/README.md

 It's not required, but add some [tests](https://nextjs.org/docs/app/building-your-application/testing) and [containerise](https://nextjs.org/docs/app/building-your-application/deploying#docker-image) the application if you really want to impress us.

 Good luck and please reach out if you have any questions!

+## Mock Data

+I have added a folder with mock data containing data about the food